LGBTQ rights in Germany

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Germany rank among the highest in the world; having evolved significantly over the course of the last decades.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) rights in Germany rank among the highest in the world, having evolved significantly over the course of the last several decades.
 During the 1920s and the early 1930s, lesbian and gay people in Berlin were generally tolerated by society and many bars and clubs specifically pertaining to gay men were opened.
 Although same-sex sexual activity between men was already made illegal under Paragraph 175 by the German Empire in 1871, Nazi Germany extended these laws during World War II, which resulted in the persecution and deaths of thousands of homosexual citizens.
 Same-sex sexual activity between men was decriminalized in both East and West Germany in 1968 and 1969, respectively.

 Same-sex marriage has been legal since 1 October 2017, after the Bundestag passed legislation giving same-sex couples full marital and adoption rights on 30 June 2017.
 Prior to that, registered partnerships were available to same-sex couples, having been legalised in 2001.
 These partnerships provided most though not all of the same rights as marriages, and they ceased to be available after the introduction of same-sex marriage.
 Same-sex stepchild adoption first became legal in 2005 and was expanded in 2013 to allow someone in a same-sex relationship to adopt a child already adopted by their partner.

 Discrimination protections on the basis of sexual orientation and gender identity vary across Germany, but discrimination in employment and the provision of goods and services is banned nationwide.
 Transgender people have been allowed to change their legal gender since 1980.
 Effective from 1 November 2024 individuals over 18 can change gender by self-determination.
 The law initially required them to undergo surgical alteration of their genitals in order to have key identity documents changed.
 This has since been declared unconstitutional.
 In May 2020, Germany became the fifth nation in the world to enact a nationwide ban on conversion therapy for minors.